One of the most magical perks of Walt Disney World is, unfortunately, coming to an end in 2022 — Disney’s Magical Express.

-And lastly, one Inside the Magic follower, Shana C. (@tinychiney_345) gave her insight being an international tourist wanting to travel to Walt Disney World Resort:
+And lastly, one Inside the Magic follower, Shana C. (@tinychiney_345), gave her insight into being an international tourist wanting to travel to Walt Disney World Resort:

 I’d pay.
 I’m an international tourist and to get there without a definite transport (even prearranged can be dodgy due to flight delays etc).

 Again, please keep in mind that Disney has not yet announced how they would be proceeding once Magical Express ends in 2022.

 If you want to visit Walt Disney World Resort shortly but need help planning, don’t hesitate to reach out to our friends over at Academy Travel.
 The authorized planners will be with you every step of the way when planning your magical vacation — Including helping to arrange airport transportation if needed.
 You can get started today by clicking here.

 Would you pay for a Disney-owned bus service from Orlando International Airport?
 Let us know in the comments below.